Chickpea Cookie Dough Using Almond Flour

-When you want an easy dessert recipe that tastes amazing and takes only 10 minutes to make, then you’ve got to try this Chocolate Chip Almond Flour Chickpea Cookie Dough.
-Made with wholesome ingredients, this recipe is also vegan and gluten-free.
+When you want an easy dessert recipe that tastes amazing and takes only 10 minutes to make, then you’ve got to try this Chocolate Chip Chickpea Cookie Dough made with almond flour.
+This healthy vegan dessert is also grain-free, gluten-free, and dairy-free.
+This is a favorite recipe for both kids and adults!

-- Regular cookie dough with eggs is not safe to eat raw.
-This version is vegan and egg-free so it’s perfectly safe.
+- Regular cookie dough with raw eggs is not safe to eat raw.
+And, it’s not even recommended to eat regular grain flour raw either.
+This Chickpea Cookie Dough version is egg-free and made with almond flour so it’s perfectly safe.

 - You can make this simple cookie dough dessert in just a few minutes which is perfect when you have a craving.